 Both methods bake up a ridiculously moist and flavorful breakfast bread with a crusty exterior, that will be a hit Christmas morning.

-I plan to serve Drunken Monkey Bread with egg souffles and fresh berries, a meal my family will certainly remember.
+I plan to serve Drunken Monkey Bread Recipe with egg souffles and fresh berries, a meal my family will certainly remember.

 Yield: 8-12 servings